The Net (1995 film)

 The Net is a 1995 American action thriller film directed by Irwin Winkler and starring Sandra Bullock, Jeremy Northam, and Dennis Miller.
-The film was released on July 28, 1995.
+The film was released by Sony Pictures Releasing through its Columbia Pictures label on July 28, 1995.

-In the film, a systems analyst with few personal contacts learns that all records about her life have been deleted, that her house has also been emptied, she must now find a way to reclaim her original identity.
+In the film, a systems analyst with few personal contacts learns that all records about her life have been deleted, that her house has also been emptied, and she must now find a way to reclaim her original identity.

 Plot

 United States Under Secretary of Defense Michael Bergstrom commits suicide after being informed that he has tested positive for HIV.

-Angela Bennett is a freelance systems analyst worker in Venice, Los Angeles.
-Her relationships are almost completely online and on the phone, with the exception of forgettable interactions with her neighbors and visits to her mother, who is institutionalized with Alzheimer's disease and often forgets who she is.
+The relationships of freelance Venice, Los Angeles systems analyst Angela Bennett are almost completely online and on the phone, with the exception of forgettable interactions with her neighbors and visits to her mother, who is institutionalized with Alzheimer's disease and often forgets who she is.
 Angela's co-worker Dale, in San Francisco, sends her a floppy disk of the band website "Mozart's Ghost" with a backdoor labeled "π" that permits access to a commonly used computer security system called "Gatekeeper" sold by Gregg Microsystems, a software company led by CEO Jeff Gregg.
 Angela and Dale agree to meet the next morning, as he is planning on taking his own plane, but the navigation system in Dale's private aircraft malfunctions and the plane crashes, killing him.

 Angela travels to Cozumel, Mexico, on vacation, where she meets Jack Devlin.
 After seducing Angela, Devlin pays a mugger to steal her purse.
-He chases the mugger, catches him, and roots through the purse to find the disk before shooting the mugger dead.The robber takes Angela out on his speedboat to kill her as well, but she finds his gun and confronts him.
-While fleeing with the disk and Devlin's wallet, Angela's dinghy collides with rocks.
-She is unconscious in the hospital for three days.
+He chases the mugger, catches him, and roots through the purse to find the disk before shooting the mugger dead.
+The robber takes Angela out on his speedboat to kill her as well, but she finds his gun and confronts him.
+While fleeing with the disk and Devlin's wallet, Angela's dinghy collides with rocks, knocking her unconscious.

-When Angela wakes up, she finds that the disk was ruined by the sun and all records of her life have been deleted.
+Three days later, Angela finds that the disk was ruined by the sun and all records of her life have been deleted.
 Because none of the neighbors remember her, they cannot confirm her identity.
-Angela's Social Security number is now assigned to a "Ruth Marx", for whom Devlin has entered an arrest record.
-When Angela calls her own desk at Cathedral Software, an impostor answers and offers her old life back in exchange for the disk.
+Angela's Social Security number is now assigned to Ruth Marx, for whom Devlin has entered an arrest record.
+When Angela calls her own desk at Cathedral Software, Ruth, impersonating her, answers and offers her old life back in exchange for the disk.
 She contacts the only other person who knows her by sight, psychiatrist and former lover Alan Champion.
 He checks her into a hotel, offers to contact a friend at the FBI, and arranges to have her mother moved for her safety.